 However, I will not try using this method again.
 The parsley made me very sick, didn’t start my period early, and may have contributed to the light, very long, very annoying period.

-Update May 24, 2012: This post has been getting a lot of comments lately, and many of them are asking for advice on how to terminate a pregnancy, how to tell if they are pregnant, and asking for advice in the case of an unwanted pregnancy.
+Update May 24, 2012: This post was getting a lot of comments asking for advice on how to terminate a pregnancy.
 I am not a doctor.
 I cannot help you.
-I am not interested in this topic beyond reporting my experience here, which was over two years ago.
-I am now closing comments on this post.
-If you have questions about this topic, please talk to your doctor or at least seek out a forum online devoted to this kind of information.
+I am closing comments on this post.
+If you have questions about this topic, please talk to your doctor or seek out a forum online devoted to that kind of information.